berkeleyGamedev/DecalWebsite/pages/labs/lab1/lab1.md

 ![](images/image15.png)

 This window shows all of the files and folders that are usable assets for your project.
 Everything you need, from sprites to scripts, will be here.
-In a new project, the Assets folder will not have anything in it except for the scenes folder.
+In a new project, the Assets folder will not have anything in it except for the scenes (and the settings) folder.
 Scenes are different files that are made using all of the assets; think of them as different levels.
 They all draw from the same pre-existing assets, but have a different format and layout.
 We’ll start adding more to this once we start the lab.

 Next to the Project window is the Console window.